BA Graphic Design

 Our Applied Typography course reinforces the terminology, rules and guidelines, philosophies and theories of typography through historical and contemporary perspectives.

-You will also have opportunities to choose option courses from across the wider University.
+You will also have the opportunity to other courses from across the wider University.

-Year 3 is an externally facing professional practice year.
+Year 3 is a professional practice year with an external focus.
 You will have a range of opportunities through compulsory courses, such as:

 - Design Agency Senior